-- Attached a transcript certifying to the successful completion of the 15 hour Broker course (transcripts must state that these credits would be applied towards the broker credits required in Pennsylvania
+- Attach a transcript certifying to the successful completion of the 15-hour Broker course (transcripts must state that these credits would be applied towards the broker credits required in Pennsylvania

 - Submit a money order or certified check for $25.00 (non-refundable processing fee)